ISO/IEC 17025:2017 Explained

 What is the difference between ISO/IEC 17025 and ISO 9001?

-ISO 9001 is a general quality management system standard that applies to any organization.
 ISO/IEC 17025 is specifically for testing and calibration laboratories and includes strict technical requirements for competence, measurement uncertainty, decision rules, and method validation that ISO 9001 does not address.

 Is ISO/IEC 17025 accreditation mandatory?